nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * `Edit-Expense -e 1 -n "Cloud subscription" -a 13.37 -d "01/01/2022 2359" -t "Monthly payment" -c "Work expenses" -r "Remarks here" -x USD`

 ### Sorting expenses: `Sort-Expense`
-Sorts the list of expenses according to an alphabetical, amount or date order.
+Sorts the list of expenses according to an alphabetical, amount, date or currency order.
 It can be sorted in both ascending and descending order.

 Syntax: `Sort-Expense -t TYPE -o ORDER`

 * `TYPE` is a text string.
-It can be either `alphabetical`, `amount` or `date`.
+It can be either `alphabetical`, `amount`, `date` or `currency`.
 * `ORDER` is a text string.
 It can be either `ascending` or `descending`.

 Example of usage:
 * `Sort-Expense -t date -o ascending`
 * `Sort-Expense -t amount -o descending`
 * `Sort-Expense -t alphabetical -o ascending`
+* `Sort-Expense -t currency -o descending`

+### Converting currency of an expense: `Convert-Currency`
+Converts the currency of an expense from the list of expenses.

+Syntax: `Convert-Currency -e EXPENSE_NUMBER -x CURRENCY`

+* `EXPENSE_NUMBER` is an integer value.
+* `CURRENCY` is a text string.

+Example of usage:

+* `Convert-Currency -e 1 -x USD`

 ### Adding recurring payments: `Add-RecurringPayment`
 Adds a recurring payment to the list of recurring payments